SimPhoNy-Future/sigraDB/README.md

-This version attempts to be used as in RAM graph data base with git backend for provenance.
+This version attempts to use a system wide file based lock which is probably simpler and safer that asyncio.

 # sigraDB
 A new lightweight Ontological Semantic Graph Data Base